-The Board has devolved the exercise of its power of investment, but not its investment responsibilities, to an Investment Committee of the Board (Committee).
+The Trustee has devolved the exercise of its power of investment, but not its investment responsibilities, to an Investment Committee (Committee).
 The Committee is appointed in accordance with section 4.9(a) of Title B Canon XIV, part of the Code of Canons of the Anglican Church.

-The Committee must comply with the investment policies set by the Board.
 The Committee has developed a Policies, Authorities and Limits (PALS) document which sets out the context within which it works.